claudia-pacheco/perfumes-frontend/README.md

 ## Challenges and Wins

 This time around I found the challenge and wins were quite 50-50.
 Definitely found the Django framework quite complex compared to previous ones I have used.
+The terminology and syntax were quite difficult to grasp compared to previous frameworks.
+There is so much to keep track of when initially setting up a project with Django that I got confused at times.
 On a brighter note, I am very pleased with the styling achieved in such little amount of time.

 ## Key Learnings

 One of the major key learnings I will take from this project is definitely not spending an unreasonable amount of time dwelling on bugs and rather move on and take a break.
 I should have split my time wisely so I would complete all the functionality I intended.
 As it stands now, my project didn't meet all the functionality I once had in mind when planning.
 It can be quite challenging to meet all these expectations in such a short timeframe.
-Would I have allowed more time for my Frontend, I would've got a lot more logic done.
+If I had allowed more time for my Frontend, I would've got a lot more logic done.

-However, I also challenged myself to learn last minute a styling library which is quite complex and succeeded.
+However, I also challenged myself to learn at the last minute a styling library which is quite complex and succeeded.
 Working with one on this project was one of my goals and the end result is very pleasing.
-I tend to focus more in JavaScript/React coding rather than Styling, so this was a change.
+I tend to focus more on JavaScript/React coding rather than styling, so this was a change.

 ## Future Improvements